 Cub Scouting uses terms and phrases taken from stories in The Jungle Book, by Rudyard Kipling.
 The boys themselves are called Cubs, the boys and their leaders (Cub Scout leaders are called “Akela”) are organized into small units called Dens, and the Dens are part of a larger Pack.

 Dens are organized by school Grade, with age-appropriate programs and activities for each grade:

 Third Grade: Bear

 Fifth Grade: Webelos

-Each Den is a group of at least four, but no more than twelve, boys in the same grade.
+Each Den is a group of four to twelve boys in the same grade.
 Each Den is led by an adult called the Den Leader (usually but not always a den parent), who in turn is assisted by other den parents.
 Dens meet at times and places that each den decides.
-Den meetings usually take place about 2-3 times per month.
-Den meetings last about an hour.
+Den meetings usually take place once per month for about an hour.
 Den parents usually rotate bringing snacks/drinks to the meeting, and the boys work on various program activities, play games, work on projects that are related to a monthly theme and that help them learn the skills they need to progress in rank and have fun!

 Once a month, Pack 53 has a meeting of all the dens in the Pack.
 These Pack Meetings are not just for the boys, but for the parents and siblings as well.
 It

 could therefore easily be called a Family Night.
 The monthly Pack